Laillaa/CStat-Project/Report.md

 To assess the linear relationship between each quantiative feature and the target variable we implemented a function called `hypothesis_test` which computes the Pearson correlation coefficient, which measures the strength and direction of a linear association, and the corresponding p-value, which helps determine the statistical significance of that correlation.

 Next, to identify the most relevant features for predicting housing prices, we implemented a custom ranking function.
 It combines both descriptive statistics and results from hypothesis testing to score each feature's usefulness in relation to the target variable.
-This ranking process is based on three key criteria:
+This ranking process is based on three key criteria: **jsp si on doit reformuler le ranking process ou pas puisque j'ai un peu modifié**
 - Correlation strength with target (using absolute correlation values to capture both positive and negative relationships)
 - P-values from hypothesis testing (where lower values indicate stronger statistical significance)
 - Variance of each feature (under the assumption that a higher spread may carry more informative value)